Geothermal power in Germany

 Geothermal power in Germany is expected to grow, mainly because of a law that benefits the production of geothermal electricity and guarantees a feed-in tariff.
 Less than 0.4 percent of Germany's total primary energy supply came from geothermal sources in 2004.
 But after a renewable energy law that introduced a tariff scheme of EU €0.15 [US $0.23] per kilowatt-hour (kWh) for electricity produced from geothermal sources came into effect that year, a construction boom was sparked and the new power plants are now starting to come online.

-History
+21st century power plants

 The first German geothermal power plant was built in 2003 in Neustadt-Glewe located in northern Germany.
-This plant was not just the first one operating with the Organic Rankine cycle (ORC) technology but also with the lowest temperature.
-This first project proved that the generation of electricity from geothermal sources at low temperature levels is possible in Germany.
+This power plant implements Organic Rankine cycle (ORC) technology and has an electricity output of 230 kW.
+At the same site, a geothermal heat plant built in 2015 is still in operation, it has a geothermal heat output of just 4 MW.

+A second geothermal ORC power plant went operational in 2007 in Landau, south Germany.
+It is operational all-year-round, generating 3 MW of electricity.
+Shortly after, a third geothermal power plant went operational in Unterhaching, south Germany.
+This geothermal power plant uses the Kalina process, has a thermal capacity of 38 MW, and supplies the district heating system with heat.